aianoel/enrollmentv2/replit.md

 ## Overview

 EduManage is a comprehensive school management system designed to streamline educational administration and enhance communication.
 It provides role-based portals for students, teachers, administrators, parents, registrars, guidance counselors, and accounting staff.
 Key capabilities include grades management, assignments, learning modules, meeting scheduling, chat, announcements, and an advanced enrollment workflow.
+The project features a modern Tabler-inspired dashboard design with professional stat cards, interactive charts, and activity feeds.
 The project aims to offer a robust, secure, and user-friendly platform for efficient school operations, with a vision for broad adoption in educational institutions.

 ## User Preferences